ShaunYoffe/MCSCP/README.md

 /function 173:control/create
-Creates SCP 173.
+Creates SCP-173.

 /function 173:control/destroy
-Destroys SCP 173 (if one exists).
+Destroys SCP-173 (if one exists).

 /function 173:control/switch
-Switches the operations being done to keep SCP 173 running on/off.
+Switches the operations being done to keep SCP-173 running on/off.

 Notes:

-Creating more than one instance of SCP 173 will not work.
+Creating more than one instance of SCP-173 will not work.

+Submerging SCP-173 in water will turn it into a Drowned and break it.